shakfu/py-js/source/projects/pktpy/README.md

 ## Current Status

-- `exec`, `eval`, `anything` methods to enable the execution, evaluation and importation of pocketpy python code with support for basic types (int, float, strings) and also lists.
+- `exec`, `eval`, `anything`, `execfile`, methods to enable the execution, evaluation and importation of pocketpy python code with support for basic types (int, float, strings) and lists.

 - no separate method for `import`, this is provided as part of `anything` and it works as expected.